ghx312/CRYPTO/CryptoHack/DHKE/DHKE_Notes.md

 Bob will then send you B, where $B = g^{b} \pmod{p}$ where, b is Bob’s secret exponent

-You will now need to send M to Alice, Alice will think that M is B, but it’s actually not.
+You will now need to send M to Alice.
+Alice will think that M is B, but it’s actually not.

 You now have a secret key between you and Alice, $SK_{Alice} = A^{m} \pmod{p} = g^{am} \pmod{p}$